Teradata/kylo/services/service-app/README.md

 Think Big Services Application
 ===
-This is a Spring Boot application that will run a Tomcat server running as the service 'thinkbig-services' This is the main backend application used by Kylo to communicate to the metadata database and NiFi.
+This is a Spring Boot application that will run a Tomcat server running as the service 'kylo-services' This is the main backend application used by Kylo to communicate to the metadata database and NiFi.

 NiFi Property Injection